pierstitus/klondiff/README.md

     git config --global diff.external ~/bin/klondiff

+To use klondiff for creating patches use

+    git format-patch --ext-diff

 ## Why Klondike?

 [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) is a version of Patience, and brings the gold to the surface in diffs with many junk changes.